singh-rbir/GradesAlerter/README.md

 `(Works for YorkU students only)`

 #### Motivation:
 Instructors can take upto 1 month after final exams to post the grades for courses.
-After a course in over, I used to wait in anticipation and check regularly if any lingering grades had been posted (upto 5 times everyday!).
+After a course in over, I used to wait in anticipation and check regularly if any lingering grades had been posted (<i>upto 5 times everyday!</i>).

+#### Objective
 1. This program automatically checks your behalf.
 2. Alerts you when they're available.
 3. Automates the manual process of going to the registrar's page and sign-in to Passport York acc, etc.